lkodinsson/MARS/Basic/PHB.md

 Improving a skill costs an amount of experience based on the skill step you are improving it to.
 An easy shortcut to determining the cost is to find the roll value that you will to improve a skill to, then take half that value.

 For example: if you are improving a skill from a roll value of r8 to a roll value of r10 it will cost 5 experience points.
-The only exception to this is that the first time you acquire an advanced skill it costs 4 experience instead of 2.
+The only exception to this is that the first time you acquire an complex skill it costs 4 experience instead of 2.

 ##### Table: Skill Steps & Cost
 | Step Cost | Total Cost | Roll Value | Step Name |